THE CENTRE CANNOT HOLD tour

 “A conversation about the visual side started long before the tour.
 Ben's interest was about the Ocean, a constant state of movement and flux - and Ultramarine Blue.
-I was quite excited working towards all the Ocean's qualities; the churning sea, an arena of dramatic weathers unfathomably vast, it's surface -a permeable and translucent membrane between two worlds-, and beyond: the deep-sea, a stark absolute, streaming pressurized darkness, alive in a beautiful bizarre ecosystem.
+I was quite excited working towards the Ocean's qualities; the churning sea, an arena of dramatic weathers unfathomably vast, it's surface -a permeable and translucent membrane between two worlds-, and beyond: the deep-sea, a stark absolute, streaming pressurized darkness, alive in a beautiful bizarre ecosystem.
 Taking it further there are tropes of being adrift, disorientation and isolation, a realm of never-ending motion.
 From a political viewpoint it is also a conflict zone, a separator between places, its cold symbolic for its dividing role.

 With the sea surface in mind I started researching into semi-transparent, glossy fabrics - scrims, foils, gauzes - for a stage design segmenting and obfuscating the setting.
 Initially heavy blue PVC sheets, known from cooling trucks or factory doors, seemed an interesting possibility.
 Those bear a certain brutality and could mask the stage, turn it blue landscape with Ben as a mysteriously obfuscated figure within.
 Yet, he preferred to stay connected with his audience.

-Eventually I focused on mirror foil for its metallic shine and picked one that is not only is reflective, but also permeable for light!
-Adding smoke as a diffusor the projections become volumetric, shimmer, while strobe flashes shatter like churning waves; synergising beautifully with the nervous noisy shivering in sound.
+Eventually I focused on mirror foil for its metallic shine and picked one that is not only reflective, but also permeable for light!
+Adding smoke as a diffusor the projections become volumetric, shimmer, while strobe flashes shatter like churning waves; synergising beautifully with the nervous tremors in the sound.

 For heavier musical movements there are wind machines to move the foil and dramatically distort the reflections further.
 All stage effects (lights, smoke, wind, reflections) are controlled via custom-written software.
 Like in my other projects before: with the thought in mind to play the room like an instrument, in a visceral, intuitive fashion - truly performing an immersive journey.